KVPA-LD: History

 On August 18, 2008, the former owners of LAT TV announced that KVPA-LP would be sold to Liberman Broadcasting (which was renamed Estrella Media in February 2020, following a corporate reorganization of the company under private equity firm HPS Investment Partners, LLC), a company that specializes in Spanish-language television and radio, for $1.25 million.
 The sale was finalized on December 30.

-On November 27, 2023, the station was sold to Bridge News LLC, and in December 2023, the new owners replaced programming with its standard lineup of NewsNet on the primary subchannel, Sports News Highlights on the .2 subchannel and ShopHQ on the .3 subchannel, plus Estrella TV on the .4 subchannel.
+On September 18, 2023, it was announced that Estrella Media would sale KVPA-LD and KSDX-LD to Bridge Media Networks for $3 million.
+The sale was complete November 27, 2023, and in December 2023, the new owners replaced programming with its standard lineup of NewsNet on the primary subchannel, Sports News Highlights on the .2 subchannel and ShopHQ on the .3 subchannel, plus Estrella TV on the .4 subchannel.

 NewsNet and Sports News Highlights abruptly ceased operations on August 2, 2024.
 A second stream of ShopHQ replaced NewsNet on channel 42.1, and Fun Roads, a channel celebrating the RV lifestyle, replaced Sports News Highlights on channel 42.2, with ShopHQ and Estrella TV remaining on channels 42.3 and 42.4, respectively.
 Ace TV, One America News Network, AWE and an infomercial subchannel filled out the new lineup on channels 42.5–42.8.

 By December, KVPA-LD had converted its subchannels to MPEG4, except for its primary subchannel and Estrella on 42.4, and added four new subchannels: Bark TV, a channel devoted to dogs, on 42.9, Right Now TV, a male-oriented channel, on 42.10, FTF Sports on 42.11, and MtrSpt1, a channel dedicated to motor sports, on 42.12.
 Four more subchannels were later added along with shuffling channels, to get to the 16-subchannel lineup that KVPA-LD features as of May 31, 2025.